Mrian07/Proyeksi/docs/system-admin-guide/users-permissions/groups/README.md

 A **Group** is defined as a list of users which can be assigned to a project with a selected role.
 New groups can be defined in *Administration -> Users & Permissions -> Groups*.
 </div>

-OpenProject allows creating tailored project member **groups**, which  grant additional permissions to individual users within a project.
+ProyeksiApp allows creating tailored project member **groups**, which  grant additional permissions to individual users within a project.
 Instead of adding individual users to a project you can add a user group, e.g. Marketing.
 You can edit existing groups, create new ones, add and remove users or delete groups.

 ## Add a new group